 7.2 Is public funding e.g. legal aid, available?

-Public funding is available in England and Wales.
+Public funding is available in England and Wales, but such funding is not generally provided in product liability cases (see below).

 7.3 If so, are there any restrictions on the availability of public funding?